 Neck pain results when the spine is stressed by injury, disease, wear and tear, or poor body mechanics.
-With the most range of motion, the cervical spine can be prone to overuse and injury.
-Neck pain is common.
-If acute, this abrupt and intense pain can also radiate to the head, shoulders, arms, or hands.
-Pain typically subsides within days or weeks with rest, exercise and other self-care measures.
+Acute neck pain is abrupt, intense pain that can radiate to the head, shoulders, arms, or hands.
+It typically subsides within days or weeks with rest, physical therapy and other self-care measures.
 You play an important role in the prevention, treatment and recovery process of neck pain.
 However, if chronic, pain will persist despite treatment and need further evaluation.

 Types of neck pain